Finger Eleven

 Finger Eleven is a Canadian rock band from Burlington, Ontario, formed in 1990.
-They have released seven studio albums (six as Finger Eleven and one as Rainbow Butt Monkeys), with their album The Greyest of Blue Skies bringing them into the mainstream.
-Their 2003 self-titled album achieved Gold status in the United States and Platinum in Canada, largely from the success of the single "One Thing", which marked the band's first placing on the US Hot 100 Chart at number 16.
-Their 2007 album, Them vs. You vs. Me launched the single "Paralyzer", which went on to top the Canadian Hot 100 and both US rock charts, as well as reaching No. 6 on the US Hot 100 and No. 12 on the Australian Singles Chart.
+Gaining mainstream prominence in 2000 with The Greyest of Blue Skies, they have released eight studio albums (seven as Finger Eleven and one as Rainbow Butt Monkeys).

+Their 2003 self-titled album achieved Gold status in the United States and Platinum in Canada, largely from the success of the single "One Thing", which marked the band's first placing on the US Hot 100 Chart, at no. 16.
+Their 2007 album, Them vs. You vs. Me, launched the single "Paralyzer", which topped the Canadian Hot 100 and both US rock charts and reached no. 6 on the US Hot 100 and no. 12 on the Australian Singles Chart.
 They won the Juno Award for Rock Album of the Year in 2008.
-The same album was later certified gold in the US and multi-platinum in Canada.
-They released their sixth studio album, Life Turns Electric, on October 5, 2010; it was nominated as Best Rock Album of the Year at the Juno Awards of 2011.
-Five Crooked Lines, their 7th studio album, was released in 2015.
+They released their sixth studio album, Life Turns Electric, on October 5, 2010.
+It was nominated as Best Rock Album of the Year at the 2011 Juno Awards.
+Five Crooked Lines, their seventh studio album, was released in 2015.
 Between 1995 and 2016, Finger Eleven was among the top 75 best-selling Canadian artists in Canada and among the top 25 best-selling Canadian bands in Canada.
+In 2023, the band released a compilation album titled Greatest Hits.

 History

 Letters from Chutney (1990–1996)

-Finger Eleven first formed at Lester B. Pearson High School in Burlington, Ontario as Stone Soul Picnic, then changed their name to Rainbow Butt Monkeys.
-One of their first shows was at a school Christmas concert in 1990, and they won the 97.7 CHTZ (Hits) HTZ FM's Rock Search competition.
-At the time, the band's lineup consisted of Scott Anderson (vocals), James Black (guitar, vocals), Rick Jackett (guitar), Sean Anderson (bass), and Rob Gommerman (drums).
+Finger Eleven formed at Lester B. Pearson High School in Burlington, Ontario, as Stone Soul Picnic, then changed their name to Rainbow Butt Monkeys.
+One of their first shows was at a school Christmas concert in 1990, and they won the 97.7 CHTZ (Hits) HTZ FM's Rock Search competition in 1994.
+At the time, the lineup consisted of lead vocalist Scott Anderson, guitarists James Black and Rick Jackett, bassist Sean Anderson, and drummer Rob Gommerman.

-They were signed by Mercury Records and, after releasing four EPs, they issued the album Letters from Chutney (1995), which received generally favourable reviews.
-In 1996, they were taken on by the management company Coalition Entertainment.
+They signed to Mercury Records, and after releasing four EPs, they issued the album Letters from Chutney (1995), which received generally favourable reviews.
+In 1996, the management company Coalition Entertainment took them on.

 Tip (1997–1999)

 In 1997, the band changed its name to Finger Eleven, which came from a demo of their song "Thin Spirits".
 Their first album under the new name was Tip, produced by Arnold Lanni (Our Lady Peace).
-Mercury dropped the band after the album's release; they were then signed to Wind-up Records, which re-released the record in 1998.
+Mercury dropped the band after the album's release, and they signed to Wind-up Records instead, which re-released the record in 1998.
 During this period, the band toured heavily, as part of Edgefest, the Vans Warped Tour and, several times, opening for Creed and Fuel.
 In 1999, the track "Quicksand" was used in the TV series Roswell (uncredited).

 Following the release of Tip, drummer Rob Gommerman left the band.
 He was replaced by Rich Beddoe, whom James Black had met at an Alice in Chains concert in Toronto several years earlier.